shuaiOKshuai/SOLT-GNN/README.md

 - To run the model on your own datasets, please refer to the following part (4.
 Input Data Format) for the dataset format.
 - The implementation of SOLT-GNN is based on the official implementation of GIN (https://github.com/weihua916/powerful-gnns).
 - To tune the other hyper-parameters, please refer to main.py for more details.
-  * In particular, for the number of head graphs (marked as K in the paper) for each dataset, which decides the division of the heads/tails, the readers can tune K to explore the effect of different head/tail divisions.
+  * In particular, for the number of head graphs (marked as K in the paper) in each dataset, which decides the division of the heads/tails, the readers can tune K to explore the effect of different head/tail divisions.
-  * Parameters $n_n$ and $n_g$ are the number of triplets for node-level and subgraph-level we used in the training, respectively.
+  * Parameters $n_n$ and $n_g$ are the number of triplets for node- and subgraph-levels we used in the training, respectively.
 Performance improvement might be achieved by appropriately increasing the training triplets.

 ## 4. Input Data Format